coderRKJ/Project_Board_ReVamp/README.md

 # Project_Board_ReVamp
  This is a project for the Project Board ReVamp Challenge for WinHacks 2022.

- My implementation of this project is a Python-Flask sever that uses sever side rendering and SQLlite for database storage.
+ Our team's implementation of this project is a Python-Flask sever that uses sever side rendering and SQLite for database storage.

  There is a login page for Administrators, Partners and Students.